john-science/mazelib/EXAMPLES.md

 #### Example 2: Plotting the Maze with Matplotlib

-Sometimes it is hard to see the finer points of a maze unless it is a graphic.
+Sometimes it is hard to see the finer points of a maze in text.
 You want to see at a moment's glance if the maze has unreachable sections, if it is obviously too easy, if it is large enough to meet your needs, etcetera.

     import matplotlib.pyplot as plt